 I saw your post on the why it’s weird that Middle Eastern people are IDed as white and I was taught because legislation says they are, which basically show how flawed the concept of “whiteness” is.

-dancing-mountain asked: Hello, I just read the ask about the person from Iran who has to fill out "white" on college applications, and I'm simply blown away.
+dancing-mountain said: Hello, I just read the ask about the person from Iran who has to fill out "white" on college applications, and I'm simply blown away.
 I'm not american so I don't know anything about how college works over there, but why on earth would you need to specify your ethnicity on a college application ?
 It just makes no sense to me at all.
 Sorry if this is a stupid question, but I'm really clueless on the subject.

 colleges give scholarships to people of color and also students from low income families because rich white kids are pretty much the only people who can afford to go to college and can afford the quality of education that gets one through college. colleges want rich white kids who pay full tuition and whose families donate a lot of money but to avoid lawsuits they look for a few applicants of color to let in. more recent applications have tried to include middle eastern peoples and they are usually listed as white even though that makes no sense because most of the middle east is brown skinned.

-artistofthebeautiful asked: i'm part of the 1st generation in my family to be born in the US- my parents are from iran. recently, when I fill out college/scholarship applications, im forced to check off the box for "white". this feels offensive on two levels- 1, white doesn't mean caucasian, which I am.
+artistofthebeautiful said: i'm part of the 1st generation in my family to be born in the US- my parents are from iran. recently, when I fill out college/scholarship applications, im forced to check off the box for "white". this feels offensive on two levels- 1, white doesn't mean caucasian, which I am.
 2, I have never felt "white", nor have i been treated as such in school, on the street, but i also can't relate to the torment some POC have experienced. is my frustration unwarranted? are middle easterners considered POC?

 POC isn’t an ethnicity or race it’s a political term of solidarity.
 Caucasian is an outdated term.
 White refers to people of primarily western european descent.
 And in the United States someone from Iran would not qualify as white due to outdated supreme court rulings and designate which ethnicities look white enough to qualify. claiming the term poc means claiming a history of colonialsm, imperialism and institutional violence especially at the hands of the US capitalist,regime. claiming the term means claiming a similar lived experience as other marginalized people.